On My Knees: A Perspective Shift

 I continue to take great council in Rumi’s wisdom that our wounds provide the cracks that let the light shine through.

 I never could have predicted, after seven years of internal deliberation, that it would be the people outside of my marriage to elicit the greatest heartbreak, and the greatest opening, once my truth was spoken.

 When my in-laws and a few key friends whom I consider family decided to stop speaking to me after I made the call to leave a marriage which had ended years prior, I was brought to my knees with loss.
 The classic victim at the time, I felt a supreme injustice had been done.
 I was not yet able to see the gift in this apparent display of rejection.

-It is in my lowest moments that I am asked to surrender to my deepest truths, the rock-bottom of my foundation for living.
+My lowest moments seem to elicit a natural surrender to my deepest truths, as I touch the rock-bottom foundation for living.
 It is there, in my most desperate emotional states, where I must test out my theories which were developed in the higher flying times and phases of my life.

 When I am able to dip beneath the surface of my habitual state of being, freedom, and the ability to produce, a new kind of magic is uncovered.
 The jewels of self-love that can be found there is worth a dip into the depths of despair – at least once in a while.

 After leaving my marriage, as hard as it is to admit at times, I absolutely soared with a newfound freedom.
 About three months into this blissful state, I began to experience one form of personal disaster after another.
 I felt as if I was being punished for my high-flying feelings when I knew my spouse was in a very different emotional state after we decided to divorce.